RNTOpus/olympus-ds/docs/index.md

 features:
   - icon: 🐙
     title: "Framework-agnostic"
-    details: Work with all frameworks, inclusive React
+    details: Work with all frameworks
   - icon: 🚀
     title: Work with CDNs
     details: The easiest way to use our design system.
   - icon: 🎨
     title: Customizable with CSS
     details: Use parts and properties to customize a component.
-  - icon: 📦
-    title: Standalone packages
-    details: Install and use only your application needs.
 ---